-Jackie Sirgo has spent her entire professional career focused on access and equity to K-12 schools and colleges, and universities.
-She has a particular interest in the history of educational institutions as they pertain to the students they serve.
-Over the years, she has developed the skill set to understand a student’s academic profile and make astute recommendations that are both academically and emotionally appropriate and will allow the student to reach their fullest potential.
+Jackie has spent her entire professional career focused on access and equity to K-12 schools, colleges, and universities.
+She has a particular interest in the history of educational institutions as it pertains to the students each serves.
+Over the years, she has developed the skill set to fully understand the complexities of a student’s academic profile, which greatly informs her recommendations.
+Schools she suggests to clients are both academically and emotionally appropriate, a balance she feels is critical in allowing every student to reach their fullest potential.

 Prior to joining Smart City Kids, Jackie served as the Director of Admissions and Financial Aid at the Speyer School.
-Before that, she served as the Associate Director of Admissions and Secondary School Placement Director at Speyer.
-Her roles at Speyer required her to identify gifted and accelerated learners using non-verbal assessments and academic achievement tools.
-She led the financial aid committee and managed a budget of over three million dollars.
-She collaborated with the Marketing Team to identify the best forms of outreach to attract families to Speyer.
-In addition, she supported the Placement Office by establishing relationships with Admissions Directors nationally, both at Day and Boarding Schools.
-Jackie also served as the Secondary School Placement Director at The School of Columbia and held the Junior and Senior academic and admissions counselor position for the Higher Education Opportunity Program at Barnard College.
+Before that, she served as the Associate Director of Admissions and Secondary School Placement Director, also at Speyer.
+Her roles required her to identify gifted and accelerated learners using non-verbal assessments and academic achievement tools.
+She led the financial aid committee, managing a budget of over three million dollars.
+She collaborated with the school’s marketing team to identify the best forms of outreach to attract families to Speyer.
+She also supported the Placement Office by establishing relationships with Admissions Directors nationally, both at Day and Boarding Schools.
+Jackie served as the Secondary School Placement Director at The School of Columbia, and she held the Junior and Senior academic and admissions counselor position for the Higher Education Opportunity Program at Barnard College.

-When she is not thinking about access and placement, she enjoys the outdoors, the history of the Americas, and gardening.
-She lives in New Jersey and co-parents three children.
+When she is not thinking about access and placement, Jackie enjoys the outdoors, the history of the Americas, and gardening.
+She lives in New Jersey , where she co-parents three children.

-Adriana Payne joined Smart City Kids as an Educational Consultant specializing in K-12 advisory.
-Adriana is passionate about demystifying the school process for families, helping them navigate the complexities of school options and problem solve with good humor and the goal of finding the environment where each child will flourish.
-Adriana is warm, curious and deeply intuitive, bringing thoughtfulness and care to the process of finding a school.
+Adriana Payne is an Educational Consultant specializing in K-12 advisory.
+She is passionate about demystifying the school process for families.
+In helping students and families navigate the complexities of school options and problem solve with good humor, she is committed to finding the environment where each child will flourish.
+Adriana is warm, curious, and deeply intuitive.
+She brings thoughtfulness and care to the process of finding a school.

-Adriana was the Director of Admission and Associate Head of School at The Mandell School in New York, overseeing all admissions, enrollment, communications and marketing during her six years there.
-Prior to Mandell, Adriana also ran her own independent consultancy in both New York and London.
+Adriana was the Director of Admission and Associate Head of School at The Mandell School in New York, overseeing all admissions, enrollment, communications, and marketing.
+Prior to Mandell, Adriana ran her own independent communications consultancy in New York and London.

-Adriana was raised in Chicago where she attended an independent school.
-She has also lived in the UK and France.
-She holds a bachelor’s degree in religion from Hamilton College.
-She is an active volunteer for the JDRF (Juvenile Diabetes Research Foundation), and Hamilton College, where she is a member of the Alumni Council’s Executive Committee as the Vice Chair of Class Leadership.
-She also volunteers at Hamilton’s career center and on their Admissions team, conducting off-site interviews for applicants unable to visit the campus.
-Adriana has also been a regular volunteer at the New York Public Library.
+Raised in Chicago, Adriana attended an independent school, and then set her sights further east to earn a bachelor’s degree in religion from Hamilton College.
+She enjoyed living in the UK and France, broadening her experience and her knowledge of education.
+She is an active volunteer for the JDRF (Juvenile Diabetes Research Foundation), and at Hamilton College, where she is the Vice Chair of the Alumni Association.
+She also volunteers at Hamilton’s career center.
+An avid reader, writer, and lover of books, she also volunteered at the New York Public Library for many years.

-Adriana has two children in New York City schools.
-When not advising families, Adriana enjoys traveling with her children, cooking, viewing contemporary art and architecture, hiking, skiing and quiet moments with an excellent book.
+Adriana has raised her two children in New York City navigating each stage of the school process from preschool to college as a parent.
+When not advising families, she enjoys traveling, cooking, contemporary art and architecture, music, hiking, skiing, and theatre.

 Erica Papir, SCK’s Nursery School Advisor, offers parenting sessions to discuss whatever is on your mind as it relates to caring for your child.
 Topics include: preparing for a new baby, how to handle a move, and strategies for improving separation anxiety.
 Parenting can be very tricky – each time you master a stage or phase in your child’s development, it quickly changes.
 You may be left with the feeling that it is impossible to keep up.